Optimize your agent deployments to minimize cold starts

 min-agents: 0

-to minimize costs during development - Production Voice AI: Set
+to minimize costs during developmentmin-agents

-For production deployments where immediate response is essential, you can calculate your optimal reserved agent count using a growth rate approach:
+to cover your baseline traffic to avoid cold startsFor production deployments where immediate response is essential, you can calculate your optimal reserved agent count using a growth rate approach:

 Where: